-When you are applying for clusters in E-MapReduce, you are provided with a Pig environment by default.
-Users can directly create and perform table and data by using Pig.
-Operation steps are as follows.
+When you are applying for clusters in E-MapReduce, a Pig environment is provided by default.
+You can create and operate tables and data by using Pig.
+The procedure is as follows.

 Prepare the Pig script in advance, for example:

 * Licensed to the Apache Software Foundation (ASF) under one

 * or more contributor license agreements.
 See the NOTICE file

 * distributed with this work for additional information

 * regarding copyright ownership.
 The ASF licenses this file